What is tuberculosis?

 Take certain drugs that weaken your immune system

 Come from a country where a lot of people have TB

 Screening tests include:

 If your skin or blood test is positive, doctors examine you and do a chest x-ray to see if you have active disease.
 If you don't have active disease, the positive screening test means you have a latent infection.

 How do doctors treat TB?

-There are many different ways doctors treat active TB depending on your disease, test results, and other circumstances.
+TB is treated with antibiotics.
+There are many different antibiotic regimens doctors use to treat active TB depending on your disease, test results, and other circumstances.
 But in general you'll:

 Be treated at home

 Then take at least 2 antibiotics for another 4 to 7 months—it takes a long time to get rid of all the TB bacteria

 You may need to be in the hospital if you're very sick, have no place to live, or live someplace where it's hard to limit who you're in contact with.
 For example, if you live in a nursing home, dormitory, or shelter.